Hoping to use VideoAsk with your favorite app? Use Zapier to connect VideoAsk to thousands of other web services.

 If it's been set up properly and a response meets its conditions, you'll see a success message and now the Zapier zap will only trigger when the condition you created is met.

-Zap filter formatting by answer type
+Format your Zap filter by answer type

 To effectively configure your Zapier zap, you'll need to select the appropriate field for the answer type of that step of your videoask.
 If the wrong field is selected, then the filter (and therefore the zap) will not work.

-Note that while only multiple choice, open ended, and NPS answer types are currently supported for zap filters, steps of all answer types will display in Zapier.
+Note that while only multiple-choice, open ended, and NPS® answer types are currently supported for zap filters, steps of all answer types will display in Zapier.

 - Choose the Option text field.